markduplock/transmogid/README.md

 disappears when you target another unit, an NPC, or a player whose appearance cannot be inspected.

+This is a development verison of the addon and may not function as expected - check the readme for updates.

+The released version is available on Curse: https://www.curseforge.com/wow/addons/transmog-id

 ## Installation

 1. Download or copy this project folder.